gradualgames/ggvm/README.md

-A gamemodule must at least provide an anonymous inner class with a no-op SoundtrackManager extension, as shown in the above section.
+A gamemodule must at least provide an anonymous inner class with a no-op SoundtrackManager extension, as shown in the GameModule section.
 However, if you want music and sound to play back in your game, you need to implement the SoundtrackManager.
 Dushlan has a SoundtrackManager you can look at for an example of what you will need to do.